 Recovery of the benefits owed under a disability insurance policy can provide compensation to beneficiaries whose claim is wrongfully denied.
-However, insurance companies have little incentive to pay claims in a timely fashion if there maximum exposure is the value of the claim.
+However, insurance companies have little incentive to pay claims in a timely fashion if their maximum exposure is the value of the claim.
 In Florida, an insurance carrier can be liable for extra-contractual damages for failing to act in good faith to process and pay an insurance claim.
 Although there are a multitude of reasons that a policyholder should seek legal advice from an experienced insurance claims attorney, one important advantage involves the ability of insurance legal experts to pursue novel claims and out-of-the-box remedies.

 A legal theory recently advanced in federal court while pursuing an unconventional damage award demonstrates the benefits of legal representation when an individual is involved in an insurance dispute.
 In the 6th Circuit Court of Appeals case of Rochow v.
 Life Insurance Company of North America, the policyholder sought to supplement recovery of benefits under a disability insurance policy with equitable relief in the form of disgorgement of profits.
 While the decision of a 6th Circuit panel allowing this form of relief was eventually reversed by the Sixth Circuit sitting en banc, the creative theory demonstrates how experienced insurance claims lawyers often use innovative legal theories to maximize recovery for their clients.